-According to the most recently available data reported by the ONC and the Centers for Medicare and Medicaid Services ("CMS"), as of May 31, 2015, CPSI is fourth among all vendors in terms of the number of successful hospital customer attestations for complete EHR systems.
+According to the most recently available data reported by the ONC and the Centers for Medicare and Medicaid Services ("CMS"), as of September 30, 2015, CPSI is fourth among all vendors in terms of the number of successful hospital customer attestations for complete EHR systems.
 As a result of our obtaining the necessary certifications and our track record with our hospital customers successfully achieving meaningful use, the ARRA has had and should continue to have a positive impact on our business and the businesses of the rural and community hospitals that comprise our target market.

 The accelerated adoption of EHRs resulting from the ARRA's EHR incentive program has resulted in a narrowing market for new system installations and has accelerated the purchases of incremental applications by our existing customer base to satisfy the current meaningful use rules, thereby narrowing the market for add-on sales to existing customers for stage two-related incremental applications.
 Despite these narrowing markets, we expect to continue to benefit from the ARRA's EHR incentive program in the medium-to-long term as the expanded requirements for continued eligibility for incentive payments and related payment adjustments for those healthcare providers not in compliance with meaningful use rules are expected to result in both an expanded replacement market for EHRs and additional orders from our existing customer base to purchase incremental applications necessary to satisfy such expanded requirements, particularly as the stage three rules become effective.
+The stage three requirements will be optional for 2017, with all providers required to comply with the stage three requirements beginning in 2018.
 However, as the replacement market is not likely to develop rapidly and the market for add-on sales to existing customers for incremental stage three-related applications is not likely to significantly expand until the related stage three rules become effective, our system sales revenues and profitability are expected to be materially and adversely impacted during the short-term.
 Although we are pursuing other strategic initiatives designed to result in system sales revenue growth in the future in the form of selective expansion into English-speaking international markets, selective expansion within the 100 to 300 bed hospital market and targeted expansion for our ambulatory solutions, there can be no guarantee that such initiatives will prove successful or will benefit the Company in a sufficiently timely fashion to offset the short-term effects of the aforementioned narrowing markets.